-- “Listening to the Voices of Women in the Criminal Justice System: Structural Considerations for HIV Prevention” by Matthew Epperson, Associate Professor, University of Chicago School of Social Service Administration
+- “Listening to the Voices of Women in the Criminal Justice System: Structural Considerations for HIV Prevention” by Matthew Epperson, Associate Professor, University of Chicago Crown Family School of Social Work, Policy, and Practice

 - “Targeting Families to Reduce Adolescent Risk” by Geri R. Donenberg, PhD, Associate Dean for Research, Professor of Psychology in Psychiatry, and Director, Healthy Youths Program & Community Outreach Intervention Projects, School of Public Health, University of Illinois at Chicago

 - “Mass Incarceration and HIV/AIDS” by Robert E Fullilove, EdD, Associate Dean and Professor of Clinical Sociomedical Sciences, Mailman School of Public Health, Columbia University

 - “Sexual Behavior & Sexual Identity among Men who have Sex with Men (MSM)” by Stuart Michaels, PhD, Academic Research Centers, NORC